Johnny Legend

-Johnny Legend is an American rockabilly musician, film producer, actor and wrestling manager.
+Johnny Legend (born Martin Margulies; 1948) is an American rockabilly musician, film producer, actor and wrestling manager.

 Career

 In 1981, Legend and Linda Lautrec saw My Dinner With Andre.
 The two thought of spoofing the film and in 1982, the couple produced, wrote and, together with Mark Shepard, directed My Breakfast with Blassie, starring comedian Andy Kaufman and wrestling manager Freddie Blassie.
 Legend's sister Lynne Margulies, who also appeared in the film, subsequently became Kaufman's girlfriend.

 In 1995, Legend co-founded Incredibly Strange Wrestling, a wrestling promotion active in San Francisco until the early 2000s.

-In 2000, January 14 to January 20, Legend did a week showing films at the Clinton St. Theater in Portland, Oregon.
+In 2000, January 14 to 20, Legend did a week showing films at the Clinton St. Theater in Portland, Oregon.
 Among the features he presented were, The Sadist, The T.A.M.I Show, My Breakfast with Blassie, Two Thousand Maniacs!, and more.